caspg/caspg.github.io/_posts/2020-03-03-optimizing-full-text-search-with-postgres-materialized-view-in-rails.md

 ---
 layout: post
-title: Optimizing full-text search with Postgres materialized view - Rails edition
+title: Optimizing full-text search with Postgres materialized view in Rails
 ---

 My recent side project is an aggregator for remote dev jobs [https://remotestack.club](https://remotestack.club).
 To keep things simple, I decided to use Postgres full-text search.
 It offers powerful search capabilities.
 More than enough for a side project and early startups.